Tarun304/AI-Powered-Video-Analyzer/README.md

 # 🎥 Smart Video Analyzer 🧠

 ## Overview
 Smart Video Analyzer is an AI-powered application that enables users to analyze, understand, and extract insights from video files.
-It leverages Google's **Gemini AI** and **DuckDuckGo search** to enhance analysis by gathering supplementary information.
+It uses Google's **Gemini AI** and **DuckDuckGo search** to enhance analysis by gathering supplementary information.

 ## Features
 ✅ **AI-Driven Video Analysis**: Upload a video and ask any question about its content.